 The College will comply with all legal obligations including those for preserving and producing evidence for legal proceedings.

-- E-Discovery Response Team: A taskforce appointed by the President of SUNY Plattsburgh to assess, implement, and monitor/facilitate the campus’s E-Discovery processes and to train various campus constituencies to ensure preparation for E-Discovery events and compliance with designated procedures.
-The Team is chaired by the Assistant to the VP for Administration.
+E-Discovery Response Team: A taskforce appointed by the President of SUNY Plattsburgh to assess, implement, and monitor/facilitate the campus’s E-Discovery processes and to train various campus constituencies to ensure preparation for E-Discovery events and compliance with designated procedures.
+The Team is chaired by the Assistant to the VP for Administration and Finance.

 6.2 Counsel: Learn Campus and System ESI systems, including email, word processing, spreadsheets, databases, student information, backup and archival systems, and websites.
 Issue Legal Preservation Notices upon the occurrence of any event giving rise to a reasonable anticipation of litigation or another legal process for which ESI may be relevant.
 Work with the E-Discovery Response Team to identify Key Persons.
 Describe litigation facts and issues sufficiently to facilitate identification of relevant documents or information, including appropriate search terms or key words to use.
 Identify appropriate time period for the Legal Hold and determine whether hold is retrospective or continuing.
 Define scope/types of ESI for recipients of Legal Preservation Notice.
 Work with IT Personnel to determine appropriate method for preserving ESI.
 Issue instructions regarding future communications on the subject.
 Monitor compliance with Legal Preservation Notice.
 Issue periodic reminders of Legal Holds still in effect.
 Set review parameters and participate in ESI review process to ensure appropriate determinations are made regarding relevance, privilege, and other factors related to the duty to preserve ESI.
 Manage any necessary production of ESI and other records in consultation with IT Personnel, RMO, the Attorney General, and other appropriate parties.
 Keep E-Discovery Team informed during the process to its completion.

-6.3 Assistant to the VP for Administration: Serve as a Liaison between the College and Counsel.
+6.3 Management Services: Serve as a Liaison between the College and Counsel.
 Receive, assess, and investigate possible Triggering Events.
 Chair the E-Discovery Response Team.
 Compile and maintain all records related to an E-Discovery event.
 Update College Leadership, E-Discovery Response Team, Key Persons and Custodians on the status of E-Discovery events

 6.4 E-Discovery Response Team: Oversee E-Discovery events from the time that Counsel determines a Triggering Event has occurred through preservation, review, and, if necessary, production.
 This includes communication, oversight, and management of the process.
 Assess the campus’s E-Discovery efforts and implement changes to improve procedure.
 Train campus constituencies to ensure preparation for E-Discovery events and to ensure adherence to this procedure.
 Recommend whether external consultants will be needed for E-Discovery collection, preservation, and production.